-"To a Lodge possessed of the means amongst its own members of elucidating the beauties of Freemasonry in the working Lectures, this work is most valuable.
-It illus-trates much that these colloquial lessons leave imperfect, and renders them of still greater value to the proficient.
-And to a Lodge ignorant of or but partially wreed in those Masonic expositions, the Twelve Lectures are absolutely indispensable.
-How many a young and scalous Mason might diffuse delight and improvement to his Brethren, by reading aloud one of the Twelve Lectures at each monthly meeting of the Lodge.
-Who is there who can quietly estimate the benefits which would arise to Freemasonry from emulation thus excited; and what better use could be made of these beautiful results of his persevering assiduity-of the exercise of the rare talents with which the Almighty Architect of the universe has blessed him-who has thus placed them at our disposal?
+"To a Lodge possessed of the means amongst its own members of elucidating the "To a Lodge possessed of the means amongst its own members of elucidating the beauties of Freemasonry in the working Lectures, this work is most valuable.
+It illustrates much that these colloquial lessons leave imperfect, and renders them of still greater value to the proficient.
+And to a Lodge ignorant of or but partially versed in those Masonic expositions, the Twelve Lectures are absolutely indispensable.
+How many a young and sealous Mason might diffuse delight and improvement to his Brethren, by reading about one of the Twelve Lectures at each monthly meeting of the Lodge.
+Who is there who can quietly estimate the benefits which would arise to Freemasonry from emulation thus excited; and what better use could be made of these beautiful results of his persexting assignity-of the exercise of the rare talents with which the Almishty. his persevering assiduity-of the exercise of the rare talents with which the Almighty Architect of the universe has blessed him-who has thus placed them at our disposal?
 In their universal use, we hope to see a grateful and most fruitful response."-Freemasons'